muralikrishna447/new_project/README.md

 - `:> rake db:test:prepare` will create the database that the tests will run against
 - `:> guard` will watch for changes in files and automatically run the tests.
+- `rspec -r /Users/athomson/dev/web/ChefSteps/spec/support/formatters/anxious_formatter.rb -f AnxiousFormatter` to see the name of each spec as it is run

 ## Personal / Optional